Northern Lights is a film about Scotland made by you

 First In A Lifetime Fund: Scotland is a creative nation with world-class artists and creative practitioners, but not everyone gets to enjoy or take part in creative activity.
 They may have been prevented from doing this because of lack of opportunity, financial constraints, social inequalities, location, access issues or just lack of confidence.

 We want to help exceptional artists and creative people, and organisations of quality, to increase “first in a lifetime” opportunities for people who do not normally get the chance.
 We are looking for projects that will have a big visible and lasting impact, either through the scope of activity or through depth of engagement.
 This may mean a national programme involving many participants and places, or very precise targeting of a specific area or group to affect profound change.
+The proposed engagement must be qualitatively new, creative and meaningful.
+Participation methods need to be rigorous and imaginative with the potential for collaborative, innovative partnerships.
+They should connect people and their communities through the arts and creativity.

 This project relates to the Participation strand of Year of Creative Scotland investment.